thinkhero/dcrdocs/docs/faq/proof-of-stake/general.md

 likely get is about 4000 tickets (based on previous ticket windows where the ones around 30HC usually go up to 100 for the next window, and the max for the one after that is often over 300).
 So a large balance holder could probably buy 2 windows out.
 A window at 30 would be 86,400HC then the next at 100 would be 288,000HC.
 So it would cost 374,400HC to buy 5760 tickets.
 With a target pool size of 40960 tickets, 374400 HC would give you about 14% of all tickets.

 Now the holder could wait a couple of days for the price to drop then start buying back up again.
 Except that most of their funds will be locked in the ones they bought earlier (although some will have voted) so their buying power for the new window is greatly reduced.
-But let's say they have super capital and bought all the decred on all exchanges.
+But let's say they have super capital and bought all the coolsnady on all exchanges.
 So they are able to buy another two windows and replace those tickets that voted and were successful in buying all the tickets (at very high fees and/or prices).
 Let's say that takes them to about 25% of the tickets.

 Tickets for a block are chosen with a random distribution.
 To force a vote to go a certain way you would need 3 out of 5 votes for a given block which is 60%.
 Even with that huge expenditure of capital, they are less than half way there.
 And a vote isn't decided on a single block so you would need 60% of 75% of blocks in the voting period.